 The Friendship Trilogy offers two related mysteries:

-Why would Donna have been at the World Trade Center?
+1 ) Why would Donna have been at the World Trade Center? (contains spoilers)

-- Donna had been expelled from her ministry on September 10th in Yonkers, thirty miles north of Manhattan.
+- After conducting a same-sex marriage, Donna had been expelled from her ministry on September 10th in Yonkers, thirty miles north of Manhattan.
 She had planned to take an early train the next morning to visit Susan in Buffalo.
-But could she have been lured to the World Trade Center by Malik, an American al-Qaeda member who had pledged to avenge the honor of his family?

-- Could ‘turn the other cheek’ simply mean using mindfulnes, meditation or music to let go of the fear and anger that cause parital or ‘sticky vision’?
-As my characters learn on a Bahamian beach and in a Buffalo drug abuse center, strong feelings unconsciously fasten our focus on just some facts while blinding us to the ‘total vision’ we need for good decision making and win-win solutions.
+- Could ‘turn the other cheek’ simply mean using mindfulness, meditation or music to let go of the fear and anger that causes ‘stupid vision’? (when we see only the bad and make bad decisions because we feel bad, fearful, angry or depressed) As my characters learn (on a Bahamian beach, a Buffalo drug abuse center, a managed care organization, the White House, and in bed with each other) strong feelings unconsciously fasten our focus on just some facts while blinding us to the ‘clear vision’ we need for good decision making and win-win solutions.

 - My characters (and I) agree that forgiveness doesn’t mean that you fail to protect yourself or seek justice… but it does mean that you avoid making a bad situation worse by making a bad decision because you only see the bad in yourself or others.